-Our long-term nuclear fuel supplier, TVEL, produces nuclear fuel for our nuclear power plants at its facilities in Elektrostal, Russia.
-The long-term fuel supply contract for the Temelín nuclear power plant, which expires in 2020, was awarded to TVEL in May 2006 as a result of a tender opened in April 2004, in order to replace a previous fuel contract with The Westinghouse Electric Company LLC which expired in 2010.
+Our long-term nuclear fuel supplier, TVEL, produces nuclear fuel for both our nuclear power plants at its facilities in Elektrostal, Russia.
+The long-term fuel supply contract for the Temelin nuclear power plant, which expires in 2020, was awarded to TVEL in May 2006 as a result of a tender opened in April 2004, in order to replace a previous fuel contract with The Westinghouse Electric Company LLC which expired in 2010.
 The last fuel deliveries from The Westinghouse Electricity Company LLC were received for Unit 1 in 2009 and for Unit 2 in 2010.
-Unit 1 was fully refueled with new TVEL fuel assemblies in 2010 and the refueling of the entire core at Unit 2 followed in 2011.
-Nuclear fuel fabrication and shipments of nuclear fuel for the Temelín nuclear power plant from TVEL are performed upon our request according to conditions in the fuel supply contract.
+Unit 1 was fully refuelled with new TVEL fuel assemblies in 2010 and the refuelling of the entire core at Unit 2 followed in 2011.
+Nuclear fuel fabrication and shipments of nuclear fuel for the Temelin nuclear power plant from TVEL are performed upon our request according to conditions in the fuel supply contract.
+In 2013 transition of both units to the operation at increased power (104%) output was completed.
+We decided to gradually build-up in the period 2015 - 2016 a strategic inventory of fabricated fuel at the Temelin nuclear power plant in order to reduce risk of operation disruption in case of delayed delivery of fuel.
+We initiated a development program for implementation of fuel design changes as a result of which fuel cycle efficiency will be further improved.
+With respect to future fuel supplies, we intend to select a fuel supplier for the period after 2020 in a competitive tender.

-Nuclear fuel for the four reactors at the Dukovany nuclear power plant is also provided by TVEL pursuant to a long-term supply contract, which expires in 2018.
-Deliveries of nuclear fuel designated for transition from the "four-year fuel cycle" to the "five-year fuel cycle" were carried out in previous years.
-Nuclear fuel design has also been modified in order to accommodate the operation of reactors at an increased power level.
-In 2008, a license for deployment of a modified advanced second generation fuel was obtained.
-In the same year, deliveries of this improved version of the second-generation fuel started and it was used at Unit 3 and it has since been regularly loaded into all of the units at the Dukovany nuclear power plant.
+Nuclear fuel for the four reactors at the Dukovany nuclear power plant is supplied pursuant to a long-term supply contract, which was due to expire in 2018.
+Nevertheless, in 2013, ESA approved its extension until 2024 with an option until 2028.
+Nuclear fuel design has also been modified in order to accommodate the operation of reactors at an increased power level and in the "five year fuel cycle".
+New improved design of fuel has been licensed and first delivery and loading occurred in 2014.
 We maintain a strategic inventory of fabricated fuel at the Dukovany nuclear power plant.